CodingChessVariants/codingchessvariants.github.io/source/tutorials/initGame.rst

     }
   }

-Leave the parameters for AbstractChess as empty lists for now - These parameters will later be the special rules and win conditions for our variant!
+Leave the parameters for AbstractChess as empty lists for now - These parameters will later be the special rules and win conditions for our variant.